jlund/ansible-go/README.md

 go_tarball_checksum: The SHA256 checksum for the tarball that you want to install.
 This can be calculated using `sha256sum` if necessary.
 The default is the SHA256 checksum of the official x86 64-bit tarball for the latest stable release.

+go_version_target: The string that the `go version` command is expected to return (e.g. "go version go1.2.1 linux/amd64").
+This variable is used to control whether or not the Go tarball should be extracted, thereby upgrading (or downgrading) a previously installed copy.
+If the installed version already matches the target, the extraction step is skipped.

 go_download_location: The full download URL.
 This variable simply appends the go_tarball variable onto the Go Download URL.
 This should not need to be modified.

 License